USAJOBS/ATP-Support/events/approves.md

 section: events
 category: events
 sidenav: events-approves
-title: Who approves events and what is the process?
+title: How long does it take to approve and post an event?
 ---

-A USAJOBS administrator will review and approve all submitted events.
-The administrator will contact you if there are questions or edits.
+Once you submit an event, a USAJOBS program office team member will review and approve it.
+The program office will contact you within two business days if there are questions or edits.

 The event request process takes a few days.
-You must submit an event for review two weeks before you want it posted on the USAJOBS website.
+You must submit an event for review two weeks before you want it to appear on the USAJOBS website.